anar-bastanov/nasm-console-snake/doc/calling_convention.md

 ### 2.1 Integer and Pointer Return Values

 * Simple integer or pointer return values **shall** be returned in `rax`.
-* If the return value spans multiple registers, the exact registers used **shall** be defined by the function’s specification.
+* If the return value spans multiple registers, the order shall be `rdx:rcx:rbx:rax`, with `rax` holding the least significant bits.
-* A common layout is `rax:rdx`, but this is not required.
+* The number of registers used shall be documented in each function's specification.

 If the return value is too large to fit in registers: